-If your education agency does not show up in the NCES Public School District Locator or the NCES Public School Locator, please set up the data collection at the "District" level and select the district nearest to yours, and then manually change the name of the education agency.7 Please see section 2.2.7 Error!
-Reference source not found. for more details about adding schools not included in the NCES public school directory.
+If your education agency does not show up in the NCES Public School District Locator or the NCES Public School Locator, please set up the data collection at the "District" level and select the district nearest to yours, and then manually change the name of the education agency.
+Please see section 2.2.7 B. To add a school to the data collection for more details about adding schools not included in the NCES public school directory.

-7 Note that you can also use this workaround to create custom data collections.
+Note that you also can use this workaround to create custom data collections.
 For example, if you have a school spanning middle and high school students, you may want to create a district-level collection and treat the middle school students and their teachers as a separate school from the high school students and teachers.
 You can also use this workaround if your school is a private institution or newly formed.